NeurodataWithoutBorders/pynwb/docs/source/example.rst

 *NOTE*: This will register all namespaces defined in the file ``'my_namespace.yaml'``.

-To read and write custom data, corresponding NWBContainer classes must be associated with their respective specifications.
+To read and write custom data, corresponding :py:class:`~pynwb.core.NWBContainer` classes must be associated with their respective specifications.
-NWBContainer classes are associated with their respective specification using the :ref:`~pynwb.register_class` decorator.
+:py:class:`~pynwb.core.NWBContainer` classes are associated with their respective specification using the decorator :py:func:`~pynwb.register_class`.

-The following code demonstrates how to associate a specification with the NWBContainer class that represents it.
+The following code demonstrates how to associate a specification with the :py:class:`~pynwb.core.NWBContainer` class that represents it.

 .. code-block:: python